hemanthkrishna1298/openfabric-science-chatbot/README.md

 # openfabric-science-chatbot
-Project repository for a chatbot fine-tuned on Science data from the ELI5 Dataset.
+Project repository for an NLP chatbot fine-tuned on Science data from the ELI5 Dataset.

 This chatbot uses the pretrained LLM DialoGPT-medium by Microsoft and fine-tunes it on science data from the ELI5 dataset.